ivan-loh/mac-lookup/README.md

 node-ieee-oui-lookup
 ====================

-A [node](http://nodejs.org)  module to fetch, parse, and lookup entries from the IEEE's OUI database. adapted from [node0ieee-oui-lookup](https://github.com/mrose17/node-ieee-oui-lookup).
+A [node](http://nodejs.org)  module to fetch, parse, and lookup entries from the IEEE's OUI database.
+Adapted from [node-ieee-oui-lookup](https://github.com/mrose17/node-ieee-oui-lookup).

 Install